k0pernicus/FrameTech/README.md

 # FrameTech

-An example of a game and a custom rendering engine, using Vulkan.
+An example of a game and a custom rendering engine, using **Vulkan**.

+This engine **does not** support any other graphics API than Vulkan.

 **This project is not compatible with Vulkan SDK > 1.3.211.**

 This repository includes:

 1. a simple application,
-2. the rendering engine (`FrameTech`),
+2. the rendering engine (`frametech`),
 3. a custom standard library (`ftstd`),

 The custom standard library, `ftstd` (for "FrameTech STanDard library"), is enough to run and debug the engine only, and has no ambition to be pushed in production.

 `FrameTech` has no ambition to be pushed in production either.

+## Compatibily

+* macOS on Apple Silicon / Intel chips,
+* Windows 10/11 with a dedicated graphics card and Vulkan enabled.

 ## About externs

 This repository includes extern repositories / dependencies, like `imgui`, `vma`, or `glm`.
-Do not forget to run a `git submodule update` after cloning the _FrameTech_ repository.
+I tend to avoid git submodules as much as possible, so this repository contains everything to build and run the application.

 The Vulkan engine uses `VMA` as memory allocator dependency.

 Thanks to the ImGui and GLM teams for providing such great tools for free.

+## Build

+Create an empty directory like `out/build` in the root of the project.

+Now, build the Makefiles using cmake like this: `cmake -S ../../ -B . -DCMAKE_BUILD_TYPE=Debug -T ClangCL`.

+I did not tried to use MSVC to compile the project but it should run (you may have to tweak the compiler's options...).

+Once the Makefiles have been built, go in your `out/build` folder and launch make, or open your project in Visual Studio for Microsoft Windows.

 ## Screenshots